 PNC3 provides a topology abstraction which exposes at the MPI two abstract nodes (AN31 and AN32).
 They abstract respectively nodes S31+S33 and nodes S32+S34.
 At the MPI, only the abstract nodes should be reported: the mapping between the abstract nodes (AN31 and AN32) and the physical nodes (S31, S32, S33 and S34) should be done internally by the PNC.

-The MDSC should be capable to glue together these different abstract topologies to build its own view of the multi-domain network topology.
-This might require proper administrative configuration or other mechanisms (to be defined/analysed).
+The MDSC should be capable to stitch together each abstracted topology to build its own view of the multi-domain network topology.
+The process may require suitable oversight, including administrative configuration and trust models, but this is out of scope for this document.

-Topology abstraction for the CMI is for further study (to be addressed in future revisions of this document).
+A method and process for topology abstraction for the CMI is required, and will be discussed in a future revision of this document.

 Service Configuration